diogor1/online-retail-powerbi-analysis/README.md

 One of the most fulfilling moments was watching the data come alive, revealing trends in product categories, order behaviors, and customer locations.
 Even better, I was able to dynamically calculate top-performing categories using DAX, a feature that would be valuable in any retail business scenario.

-This project has deepened my confidence in connecting SQL with business intelligence tools, and it stands as a testament to my ability to turn complex data into decisions.
-As I continue to grow in this field, I’m excited to keep exploring ways to turn raw numbers into compelling stories.

 ## License
 This project is licensed under the MIT License.